by David Horrigan on March 02, 2017

 The legal issue is usually data privacy and protection—but not always.

 When Below v.
-Yokohama Tires Corp., goes to trial Monday, March 6, it should serve as a cautionary tale for e-discovery counsel and legal technology teams.
+Yokohama Tire Corp., goes to trial Monday, March 6, it should serve as a cautionary tale for e-discovery counsel and legal technology teams.
 When we think of collecting electronically stored information (ESI), email, texts, social media, or data centers often come to mind.

 However, ESI is just about everywhere, and if you miss it, it could hurt your case.